Rohit8376/react-application/README.md

 ## how to run project ??

-i have provide root folder of the  apllication this folder consist only sorce code of server side and client
+i have provide root folder of the  apllication this folder consist only sorce code of server side and client <br/>
+i have also provided all the screen shot of the project in zip file

 ### to run the application you need to follow this step